Advika1030/EarlySepsisPrediction/README.md

 | XGBoost + Interpolation (MICE)        |   0.98   |  0.07  |    0.17   |   0.10   |   5162    |
 | XGBoost + Recall‐Optimized Hyperparam |   0.54   |  0.80  |    0.03   |   0.05   |   1084    |

-> *Numbers are illustrative—see notebooks for exact metrics.*

 ---